Website Collaboration for Digital Marketers

 “Not enough internet users” – is a very common explanation; although my favorite one is that “

 ইন্টারনেট মানেই ফেইসবুক” (Facebook equals the internet).
-I understand the merit of those arguments and debating them will be topic of another conversation entirely.
-However, I would like to explore the possibility of there being a lacking in the way we approach websites and the process of developing them.
+I understand the merit of those arguments and debating them will be the topic of another conversation entirely.
+However, I would like to explore the possibility of there being lacking in the way we approach websites and the process of developing them.

-After having worked on various local and international development projects, I have had my shares of success and failures in the development process as a digital marketer in Bangladesh and the knowledge I gained while working on it is the basis of this post.
+After having worked on various local and international development projects, I have had my shares of success and failures in the development process as a digital marketer in Bangladesh, and the knowledge I gained while working on it is the basis of this post.

-There is a fundamental lack of collaboration in the way we approach websites between stakeholders and when compared to the success stories of websites like Airbnb, we somehow manage to leave our customers out the process entirely.
-Consequently, when management demands an ROI from digital marketing efforts (More on it from Future Startup), there turns out to be huge gap, because what we actually focus on while developing websites have very little, if any business implications.
+There is a fundamental lack of collaboration in the way we approach websites between stakeholders and when compared to the success stories of websites like Airbnb, we somehow manage to leave our customers out of the process entirely.
+Consequently, when management demands an ROI from digital marketing efforts (More on it from Future Startup), there turns out to be a huge gap, because what we actually focus on while developing websites have very little, if any business implications.

 The Linear Fashion of Web Development

 Except, a few months later, there is either a ton of feedback coming in from users or a complete lack of results from the website.
 There is no action, no signups, bounce rates are high and time spent on the website puts us in a situation similar to the Airbnb cofounders.
-There are things to be approved, changed and fixed, but very rarely do organizations invest further to make it a success.
+There are things to be approved, changed, and fixed, but very rarely do organizations invest further to make it a success.

 There is a severe lack of website collaboration from stakeholders to ensure its continued success.
 As there is a dawning realization that a website is not just the IT department’s problem but that of marketing.
 It is my belief that marketers should lead the development keeping the following in mind:-